appwise-labs/onboarding-code-lab-1-android/pages/7_networking.md

 }
 ```

 Now you are fully set up to create the rest of the application yourself.
-Use this codelab as a reference if you need help.
+Use this CodeLab as a reference if you need help.
 Don't be afraid to ask for help if you need it.
 Good luck! 🚀